 Read through this list, take it in, and start to realize how interconnected every aspect of our mind and body are in terms of health.
 Try to hit each one of these goals for a month straight and see if you notice a difference in how you feel.
 It may seem like a lot of different aspects to focus on right now, but once you get into the habit, you will thank yourself later.

 Hydration, hydration, hydration...hydration.
 The fact is, it's hard for the average person to stay properly hydrated throughout the day, to reach that impossible 8 glasses of water.

 The best advice I can give you is it's all about making it a habit.
 When you wake up, have a glass of water with your morning coffee.
 Before you go to bed at night, drink a glass of water.
 Instead of reaching for that coke at lunchtime, you guessed it, reach for water instead.

 Some people have a hard time enjoying the taste (or lack thereof) of water.
 If you're one of those, opt for sparkling flavored water or hot tea.

-Goal: Stay conscious of how much water your getting a day, and always try to one up yourself until you reach your personal goal of water intake.
+Goal: Stay conscious of how much water you are getting a day, and always try to one-up yourself until you reach your personal goal of water intake.

 The winter can be the hardest time to have a nutritious diet, there are so many indulgences around this time of the year it's very easy to slip into bad habits.